kaelecord/Marathon-Pacing-Calculator/README.md

 These outputs allow users to compare strategies and track their progress using on-course timing clocks during the race.

 ## Access the Application
-The web application is hosted on Streamlit and integrates seamlessly with a GitHub repository to manage all files and updates. [https://optimal-marathon-pacing-calculator.streamlit.app/]
+The web application is hosted on Streamlit and integrates seamlessly with a GitHub repository to manage all files and updates.
+(Streamlit Link)[https://optimal-marathon-pacing-calculator.streamlit.app/]